 Types of tooth damage that will cause a tooth pain

-When you experience tooth pain, the first thing Dr. Fondriest will check for is damage or deterioration to the crown or root of the tooth.
+When you experience a toothache, the first thing Dr. Fondriest will check for is damage or deterioration to the crown or root of the tooth.
 This could be a cavity (or hole caused from decayed enamel), a crack, chipped, enamel, an inflamed or infected inner tooth, or more.
-By doing a physical examination as well as taking x-ray images, Dr. Fondriest can gain a complete view of the tooth and determine whether the cause of the pain is localized to the tooth’s structure.
+By doing a physical examination as well as taking x-ray images, Dr. Fondriest can gain a complete view of the tooth and determine whether the cause of the discomfort is localized to the tooth’s structure.
 If something is wrong, Dr. Fondriest will create a treatment plan to eliminate the source of the pain and improve the functionality and health of your tooth in the future.

 If tooth damage is not the cause of your pain, one of these other physical conditions could be to blame: